SCIN120 Foundations of Scientific Inquiry Laboratory (1 semester hours)

 SCIN211 Principles of Genetics with Lab (4 semester hours)

 This course is an introduction to the basic principles of human genetics and heredity.
 Students will investigate both classical Mendelian genetics and modern molecular genetics.
 Topics include the transmission of genes from one generation to the next, the molecular structure of genes, the regulation of gene expression, genes and cancer, genetic technology, genetically modified foods, gene therapy and population genetics.
 The course is designed for all students interested in human genetics, the application of genetic principles and genetic technology.
-(Prerequisite: BIOL133 or SCIN130)
+(Prerequisites: BIOL133 or SCIN130)

 SCIN233 Physics I with Lab (4 semester hours)

 This fundamental Physics course is the first of two courses that examine basic Physics using Calculus techniques.
 Topics include Mechanics, Fluids, Oscillations, Waves, Temperature, Heat, and Thermodynamics.
 The course involves study through interactive simulation laboratories designed to help reinforce and build upon the concepts presented in the lectures.
-Prerequisite: MATH225.
+(Prerequisite: MATH225)